fent/node-ytdl-core/README.md

   * This option is not very reliable for non-live videos, see [#129](https://github.com/fent/node-ytdl-core/issues/129), [#219](https://github.com/fent/node-ytdl-core/issues/219).
 * `liveBuffer` - How much time buffer to use for live videos in milliseconds.
 Default is `20000`.
 * `highWaterMark` - How much of the video download to buffer into memory.
 See [node's docs](https://nodejs.org/api/stream.html#stream_constructor_new_stream_writable_options) for more.
 Defaults to 512KB.
-* `dlChunkSize` - The size of the download chunk in bytes.
-When the chosen format is video only or audio only, the download in this case is separated into multiple chunks to avoid throttling.
+* `dlChunkSize` - When the chosen format is video only or audio only, the download is separated into multiple chunks to avoid throttling.
+This option specifies the size of each chunk in bytes.
 Setting it to 0 disables chunking.
 Defaults to 10MB.

 #### Event: info
 * [`ytdl.videoInfo`](typings/index.d.ts#L194) - Info.